-Reasonable Alternatives considered at the Publication Draft stage
+Reasonable Alternatives considered at the Publication Plan stage

-- 4.1.78 Since the publication of the Borough Plan Submission Document the Council has commissioned an updated Employment Land Review (2016) that seeks to identify the employment land needs in the Borough including unmet employment from the Coventry City Council administrative area which cannot be accommodated within its boundary.
-This review has identified a target requirement of circa 113 Ha of employment land during the plan period. - 4.1.79 To assist this process the Council held a further 'call for sites' exercise in December 2015 and January 2016 together with a further review of all previously submitted employment sites.
+- 4.1.84 Since the publication of the Borough Plan Submission Document the Council has commissioned an updated Employment Land Review (2016) that seeks to identify the employment land needs in the Borough including unmet employment from the Coventry City Council administrative area which cannot be accommodated within its boundary.
+This review has identified a target requirement of 113 Ha of employment land during the plan period. - 4.1.85 To assist this process the Council held a further 'call for sites' exercise in December 2015 and January 2016 together with a further review of all previously submitted employment sites.
 The Employment Land Review (2016) assessed the identified sites to confirm the availability for future employment uses.
-In tandem with this exercise all the Council's preferred strategic sites were the subject of a strategic viability and deliverability review to confirm that the identified site are capable of coming forward within the plan period. - 4.1.80 This assessment work reviewed 9 strategic employment sites of which 7 were considered to be viable and are the subject of this SA Report.
+In tandem with this exercise all the Council's preferred strategic sites were the subject of a strategic viability and deliverability review to confirm that the identified site are capable of coming forward within the plan period. - 4.1.86 This assessment work reviewed 7 strategic employment sites of which were considered to be viable and were included in the Borough Plan - Publication Plan (2017) and were the subject of a SA.
 The Sites are referenced EMP 1, 2 and 4-7.